 “We have another air cargo operator at the air park, one that is significant in the air freight industry,” said Daniel Evers, executive director for the Clinton County Port Authority.
 The port authority owns the air park which was donated to the entity by DHL in 2010, after that company pulled out of town in 2008, taking 7,000 jobs with it.

 Supplement Not Replace

 Amazon’s stated goal is not to replace its current transportation partners, including FedEx Corp.
-(NYSE:FDXC) and United Parcel Service Inc. (NYSE:UPSC).
+(NYSE:FDXA) and United Parcel Service Inc. (NYSE:UPSB).
 The company says it wants to take more control of its delivery process and simply “supplement” its transportation needs.

 According to Amazon senior VP, Dave Clark, Amazon’s own aircraft operations will allow the company to “continue to maintain our fast delivery speeds and lower our costs as our Prime base and our Prime member growth continue to soar.”

 A Possible End Game For Amazon

 So far, Amazon has leased 40 Boeing jets from Atlas and ATSG.
 The leasing arrangement calls for 20 planes from each company.
 According to Amazon 11 planes are already delivering packages for Amazon’s Prime loyalty program members.

 As to whether Amazon plans to expand beyond 40 planes, the Seattle Times reported that sources with knowledge of the discussions, told the newspaper Amazon was talking to Boeing about the possibility of buying new 767s for its air-cargo fleet at a later date.